 Would you have suspected that Diana’s ever-present blush was partially due to a chronic skin condition called rosacea?

-Rosacea is a skin disorder with a strong genetic component, which is why Prince William also often sports reddened cheeks in public, especially after a vacation in the sun or a ski trip.
-Genetic studies suggest that rosacea actually have some similarities to diabetes and celiac disease.
-All three conditions involve a version of the HLA-DRA gene that results in a malfunctioning immune system.
+Rosacea is a skin disorder with a strong genetic component, which explains why Prince William also often sports reddened cheeks in public, especially after a vacation in the sun, or a ski trip.

-A recent study has linked two possible candidate genes to rosacea, of which the HLA-DRA gene is the prime suspect.
+According to one genetic study there are two possible candidate genes for rosacea, of which the HLA-DRA gene is the prime suspect.
 The HLA genes produce proteins that assemble into the major histocompatibility complex (MHC).
-This complex is a structure on the surface of our cells that plays a central role in immunity.
+This complex is located on the surface of our cells, and plays a central role in immunity.

 People with rosacea are more likely to have a genetic variant of the HLA-DRA gene called rs763035.
 HLA-DRA proteins are present in skin biopsies from affected skin, but not in the skin of people without the disease.

 The immune response initiated by the MHC complex includes localized inflammation and swelling.
 Therefore, it’s possible that rs763035 produces an altered form of HLA-DRA, which contributes to the symptoms of rosacea.